omahacodeschool/ruby-essay__strings/lib/strings.md

 # What is a String?

-A string is a data type that consists of a combination of characters or values.
+A string is a data type that consists of a combination of characters, including alphanumeric characters, punctuation, and white spaces.
 Strings are surrounded by "" or '' marks.

 # What are some examples of information that would be Strings as opposed to some other data type?